-In general, SLAs should
+In general, you should cover the following pointers

 - Secure performance commitments as measured against key metrics